zowe/docs-site/docs/user-guide/zosmf-lite.md

 #### Results

-On completion, the z/OSMF file system is allocated, formatted, and mounted, and the necessary directories are created.
+The z/OSMF file system is allocated, formatted, and mounted, and the necessary directories are created.

-TBD: How do we know this worked?
+<font color="red">TBD: How do we know this worked?</font>

 #### Common errors